 On September 23rd, 2021, CHILDREN AT RISK celebrated North Texas and honored local leaders working to end human trafficking and child exploitation with our first ever Speaking Up + Speaking Out Luncheon.
-North Texas community leaders, advocates, and trafficking survivors gathered to raise awareness and celebrating some phenomenal local leaders.
+North Texas community leaders, advocates, and trafficking survivors gathered to raise awareness and celebrate some phenomenal advocates.

 Legacy Preparatory Charter Academy senior, Archer Mcintyre, kicked off the day’s program with an invocation.
 He reminded the crowd to take a deep breath and to be present for the powerful information and personal stories to come.